Jorge Soler Preview, Player Props: Marlins vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.36 team ERA ranks 19th among all league pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.36).

-- Mets pitchers combine to surrender 185 total home runs at a clip of 1.2 per game (to rank 14th in baseball).

-- In his last time out on Tuesday, the left-hander threw 5 2/3 innings against the Miami Marlins, giving up two earned runs while surrendering six hits.
+- The lefty last appeared on Tuesday, Sept.
+19 against the Miami Marlins, when he went 5 2/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.